Which iPhone 12 Color Should You Buy?

 iPhone 12 Color Options

-Apple sells the iPhone 12 in five colors.
-The colors include:
+Apple sells the iPhone 12 and iPhone 12 mini in six colors.
+They include:

 iPhone 12 Color Wear and Discoloration Issues